ColinDownie/RMC/README.md

-# ROSS MANAGEMENT CONSULTANCY (RMC)
+# Ross Management Consultancy (RMC)
-### A Division of Ross Creative
+### A division of Ross Creative
 **Governance • Systems • Oversight • Clarity**

 ---

-## ⭐ About RMC
+## Overview

-Ross Management Consultancy is the executive backbone of the Ross Creative Multiverse —
-the division responsible for structure, governance, operational clarity, and strategic oversight.
+Ross Management Consultancy (RMC) is the executive backbone of the Ross Creative ecosystem — the division responsible for structure, governance, operational clarity, and strategic oversight.

 Where Ross Creative imagines, RMC stabilises.
 Where the studios build, RMC ensures they scale.
-Where ideas become artefacts, RMC ensures they become systems.
+Where ideas become artefacts, RMC turns them into systems.

-This is the boardroom arm of the Ross universe:
-formal, precise, disciplined, and quietly formidable.
+This is the boardroom arm of the Ross universe: formal, precise, disciplined, and quietly formidable.

 ---

-## ⭐ Our Purpose
+## Purpose

 RMC exists to bring: